robotpy/robotpy-wpilib/docs/index.rst

 There is a lot of good documentation, but there's still room for improvement.
 We welcome contributions from others!

+.. note:: RobotPy is a community project and is not officially supported by
+          FIRST.
+Please see the `FAQ <http://robotpy.github.io/faq/>`_
+          for more information.

 Contents
 ~~~~~~~~